openstack-archive/dragonflow/doc/source/installation.rst

  Automated setup using Vagrant + Virtualbox
 ============================================

-This will create a 2 nodes devstack (controller + compute), where Dragonflow is used as the Open vSwitch backend.
+This will create a 3 node devstack (controller + two computes), where Dragonflow is used as the Open vSwitch backend.

 Vagrant allows to configure the provider on which the virtual machines are